Four ways developers can access finance in an increasingly challenging market

 They say, good or bad things always come in threes.
 Well as bad things go, we currently have a "perfect storm" that could create a completely different landscape in the property market.

 Interest rates are at their highest for over a decade, and there's the very real potential that they'll keep going up.
 Inflation rates spiralling out of control and consumers are lacking confidence in the economy.
-This all means that we could face a decline in the pricing of houses or at very last, sluggish property values.
+This all means that we could face a decline in the pricing of houses or at very least, sluggish property values.

 As the UK's property development endures this "perfect storm" the prospect of it persisting for the foreseeable - or perish the thought, getting worse, means we need to be vigilant on how this will affect the property market.